raspberrypilearning/amazing-image-identifier/en/step_2.md

 --- /task ---

 The script may take several minutes, or more, to complete the setup, depending on the speed of your computer and your internet connection.
-While this is happening, it will display a lot of messages.
-You don't need to worry about reading those — they're mostly just the program telling you what it's doing.
-When the program has completed its work, you will see a new line on which you can enter commands in your terminal.
+While this happens, it will display a lot of messages.
+You don't need to worry about reading them — it is the program's way to tell you what it is doing.
+When the program has completed its work, you should see a new line on which you can enter commands in your terminal.
 Then you can move on with the rest of the project.

 --- /collapse ---

-While you wait for the libraries to install — it can take quite some time depending on your internet connection — check out the 'Get inspiration' section and start to think about what you’re going to build.
+While you wait for the libraries to install — it can take quite some time depending on your internet connection — check out the next step 'Get inspiration', to think about what you can build.